andkae/SPI-Flash-Circular-Buffer/README.md

 # SPI Flash Circular Buffer
-C Library to transform a physcial SPI Flash into a logical circular buffer.
+C Library to transform a physical SPI Flash into a logical circular buffer.
 The interface between the _SFCB_ and the SPI core is realized as shared memory.